-A kitchen cabinet is made using a number of materials and components, from carcasses, and doors to legs, hinges and drawer runners.
+A kitchen cabinet is made using a number of materials and components, from carcasses, and doors to legs, handles, hinges and drawer runners.
 The carcass is the framework of the cabinet itself, onto which doors are hung and drawers are fitted.
 An inferior carcass will not last and doors and drawers will sag in time.
 You may only see the carcass when a door or drawer is open, but the importance of quality materials can’t be overestimated.

 There are a number of desirable qualities in any kitchen carcass –

 - Density – high density materials ensure hinges and drawer runners stay put.

 - Stability – a material that warps or twists is not ideal, structural stability is essential.